openedx/edx-documentation/en_us/shared/student_progress/Section_course_student.rst

 **********************

-To measure problem-related activity, the learner engagement report includes data for capa problems.
+To measure problem-related activity, the learner engagement report includes data for CAPA problems.
 That is, the report includes data for problems for which learners can select **Check**, including these problem types.

  * Checkboxes